chips-blockchain/bet/docs/setup_comon_errors.md

 ```

 --> Ehhm, you are not supposed to get that as it has been already fixed.
 If you receive this error please report it in the CHIPS Discord.
 Thank you

+### bet_player_backend::1828::unable make lock_in transaction

+Check if all the entities involved - player node and dealer node, have enough funds.
+Minimum is 0.01 CHIPS.

 ## Chips keep on failing